mapsforge/mapsforge/docs/Getting-Started-Developers.md

 This article describes how to build the mapsforge project and libraries from scratch and how developers should start working.

 If you have any questions or problems, don't hesitate to ask our public [forum](https://groups.google.com/group/mapsforge-dev) for help.
-You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/mapsforge/issues).

 ## Checkout the code